Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

-This medicine can cause reactions at the place on your body where it was injected.
+This medicine can cause reactions at the injection site.
 Almost all people get injection site reactions with enfuvirtide.
 These reactions hurt and itch, and they are usually mild to moderate but can occasionally be severe.
-These reactions generally happen within the first week of treatment and usually happen again as you keep using enfuvirtide.
-If the injection site nodules drain pus or cause redness that spreads or streaks from the sites, or you are worried about the reaction you are having, call your doctor right away .
+These reactions generally happen within the first week of treatment and as you keep using enfuvirtide.
+If the injection site nodules drain pus or cause redness that spreads or streaks from the sites, or you are worried about the reaction you are having, call your doctor right away.

 Some people who have used Biojector® 2000 to inject this medicine have had shooting nerve pain and tingling lasting up to 6 months when injected close to large nerves or near joints, or had bleeding, bruising, or lumps.
-Ask your doctor about this if you are concerned before you use the device .
+Talk to your doctor if you have concerns about this.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-- burning, numbness, tingling, or painful sensations or weakness in arms, hands, legs, or feet
+- burning, numbness, tingling, or painful sensations or weakness in the arms, hands, legs, or feet

 - stuffy or runny nose